 How to use your car diaper bag

 The easiest way to use this bag is to pack it for one week at a time.
-Think ahead and decide roughly what is happening this week.
-Check the weather and start packing accordingly.
-Overpacking is okay since you won’t be carrying this bag all over.
-Over time, you will learn what items you do and don’t need for different types of trips, so packing will become easier and more efficient as you go.
+Think ahead and decide roughly what’s happening this week.
+Check the weather, then start packing accordingly.
+Overpacking is okay since you won’t be carrying your things all over the place.
+It’ll become easier and more efficient after some trial-and-error – eventually knowing which items work best for different types of trips will make packing go by quicker too.
 Once you arrive at your location for your day trip, you then take what you need from your car bag and pack it into your carry bag.
 If something unexpected happens, you can always walk back to the car.

 At the end of the week (or the day if you have had an especially long day trip) bring your bag inside and start taking inventory.
 A checklist for your family might be really helpful to keep tucked into one of the pockets.
 That way anyone could refill the car bag.
 Once your bag is replenished, put it back in the car.
 Don’t wait for the next trip out, or else it could be forgotten.
 Now you are ready to go again at a moments notice!